 It is the responsibility of the University to ensure the Health and Safety of visitors.
 If you invite visitors onto the site you are responsible for informing them of the basic Health and Safety rules and procedures.
-All visitors must be given a Health and Safety induction briefing on arrival.
+All visitors must be given the formal Health and Safety induction briefing.
+The Defence Academy Safety, Health, Environment & Fire (SHEF) Information leaflet for contractors and visitors is available online at: